 Between Rs.100 to Rs.500 | Rs.100 |

-Between Rs.501 to Rs.5,000 | Rs.400 |
+Between Rs.501 to Rs.5,000 | Rs.500 |

-Between Rs.5,000 to Rs.10,000 | Rs.500 |
+Between Rs.5,001 to Rs.10,000 | Rs.600 |

 You can pay the minimum amount due on your HDFC credit card through HDFC credit card net banking, mobile banking apps or even HDFC mobile banking.
 Along with this, you can pay through fund transfer, over-the-counter payment, cheque or through the Auto-debit option.
+Non-HDFC Bank customers can opt for NEFT, Visa Money Transfer, or Non-HDFC net banking.

 Always try to pay the total amount due on your credit card.
-If that’s not possible, pay the closest amount that you can.
-That’s because the interest on the balance amount keeps growing at the fast rate of 2% to 3.5% per month (revolving credit).
+If that's not possible, pay the closest amount that you can.
+That's because the interest on the balance amount keeps growing at the fast rate of 2% to 3.5% per month (revolving credit).
 So eventually, you may end up paying a large sum of money only as interest charges.
+Also, your credit score may take a hit if you continue paying only the minimum amount due on your credit card.
+Doing it once in a while is fine, but you shouldn't fail regularly in paying the total amount due on your credit card.

 The final amount depends on several factors like the total outstanding amount and the duration for which you only pay the minimum amount due.